Header image courtesy of Lao Ma (via Shutterstock)

 Meaning: May your future prospects be bright and brilliant.

 Fun fact: The péng niǎo (鵬鳥; paang4 niu5) is a mythical bird that supposedly could reach up to 90,000 miles in altitude, and create waves that would rise up to 3,000 miles with a flap of its wings.
 This saying compares the future prospects of the recipient with the prowess of the bird.

 Pronunciation: Hok6 yip6 zeon3 bou6; xué yè jìn bù

 Pronunciation: Cung1 ming4 ling4 lei6; cōng míng líng lì

 Meaning: May you be clever and quick-witted.

-Hong Kong is known as a hub for innovation and opportunities, and in a city of the hustle economy, we could all use some extra luck in our workplace and career this year!
+Hong Kong is a hub for innovation and opportunities, and in a city of the hustle economy, we could all use some extra luck in our workplace and career this year.
 Here are some Chinese New Year greetings for professional success.

 Pronunciation: Nin4 nin4 jau5 jyu4; nián nián yǒu yú